bianchimro/django-cms-fragments/README.rst

 current version:0.0.2

-* JsApp and JsAppFile models, with admin integration
+* FragmentCollection and Fragment models, with admin integration
 * css fragments from files, url or inline code
 * js fragments from files, url or inline code
 * html fragments from files or inline code
 * integration with EditArea by Christophe Dolivet
-* ordering of elements in a JsApp
+* ordering of elements in a FragmentCollection

 RoadMap/Planned Features